[Skip to Content]

 Projecto ECHOOOO!

-Upstate New York Poison Center’s New Toxicology ECHO Project
+Upstate New York Poison Center’s Toxicology ECHO Project

-The mission of Project ECHO (Extension for Community Healthcare Outcomes) is to develop the capacity to safely and effectively treat chronic, common and complex diseases in rural and undeserved areas and to monitor outcomes of this treatment.
+The mission of Project ECHO (Extension for Community Healthcare Outcomes) is to develop the capacity to safely and effectively treat chronic, common, and complex diseases in rural and underserved areas and to monitor the outcomes of this treatment.

-Please contact Deidre Keefe, the ECHO Project Manager, if you are interested in participating and/or have any questions about the program.
-Once she is made aware of your interest she will send along a welcome letter that details the program, technical requirements, clinic outline and call-in information.
+Please contact Kelly Donovan if you are interested in participating and/or have any questions about the program.
+Once she is made aware of your interest she will send along a welcome letter that details the schedule, technical requirements, clinic outline, and call-in information.

 If you have specific content questions related to the Toxicology teleECHO or suggestions for other topics we should add in the future, please contact Jeanna Marraffa or 315-464-7076.